On completeness of local intertwining periods: Some symmetric pairs with of semi-simple split rank one

 In the rest of this section, we assune that $\chi$ is of the form for $\eta$ a unitary character of $F^\times$, and we denote by $\eta$ again an extension of $\eta$ to $E^\times$ (which is unitary necessarily).
 We then define the character of $\tilde{T}$, so that restriction of functions from $I(\tilde{\chi}[s]):=I_{\tilde{B}}^{\tilde{G}}(\tilde{\chi})$ to $G$ is a $G$-module isomorphism between $I(\tilde{\chi}[s])$ and $I(\chi[s])$.
 We moreover choose $K=\SL_2(\mathcal{O}_E)$ as a maximal compact subgroup of $G$, and $\tilde{K}$ as a maximal compact subgroup of $\tilde{G}$, and take flat sections of $I(\tilde{\chi}[s])$ with respect to $\tilde{K}$, so that their restriction to $G$ are flat sections of $I(\chi[s])$ with respect to $K$.

-Recall that $I(\tilde{\chi})$ is always distinguished, and that $\tilde{B} u_1 \tilde{H}$ contributes to its distinction if and only if $\eta$ is trivial on $F^\times$, which in particular implies that $\chi$ is trivial.
-In particular, from Corollary \ref{cor open support}, we know that if $\eta$ is trivial on $F^\times$, then $J_{x_{u_0},\tilde{\chi},s}$ is holomorphic at $s=0$.
-On the other hand, if $\eta$ is not trivial on $F^\times$, it follows from \cite[Proposition 10.9]{MatJFA} that $J_{x_{u_0},\tilde{\chi},s}$ has a pole at $s=0$, and then from Equation \eqref{eq rel int conj} and \cite[Proposition 4.5]{MatZ} (see \cite[Lemma 27]{JLR} when $E/F$ is unramified) that this pole is of order equal to one: indeed one can always majorize any holomorphic section of $I(\tilde{\chi}[s])$ by a positive multiple of the spherical section.
+Recall that $I(\tilde{\chi})$ is always distinguished by $\tilde{H}$, and that $\tilde{B} u_1 \tilde{H}$ contributes to its distinction if and only if $\eta$ is trivial on $F^\times$, which in particular implies that $\chi$ is trivial.
+In particular, from Theorem \ref{thm: open supp}, we know that if $\eta$ is not trivial on $F^\times$, then $J_{x_{u_0},\tilde{\chi},s}$ is holomorphic at $s=0$.
+On the other hand, if $\eta$ is trivial on $F^\times$, it follows from \cite[Proposition 10.9]{MatJFA} that $J_{x_{u_0},\tilde{\chi},s}$ has a pole at $s=0$, and then from Equation \eqref{eq rel int conj} and \cite[Proposition 4.5]{MatZ} (see \cite[Lemma 27]{JLR} when $E/F$ is unramified) that this pole is of order one: indeed one can always majorize any holomorphic section of $I(\tilde{\chi}[s])$ by a positive multiple of the spherical section.

 \begin{concl*} The open intertwining period $J_{x_{u_0},\tilde{\chi},s}$ on $I(\tilde{\chi}[s])$ is regular at $s=0$ except when $\eta$ is trivial on $F^\times$, in which case it has a pole of order one. \end{concl*}